Table of Contents

 What is a general meeting in a limited company?

-Any formal meeting of limited company shareholders is called a general meeting.
+Any formal meeting of limited company members (the shareholders or guarantors) is called a general meeting.
 The conduct of these meetings is governed by the Companies Act 2006, the articles of association, and any shareholders’ agreement that has been drawn up.
-General meetings are usually called by directors when there is a need for shareholders to discuss and make formal decisions on the following types of matters:

 - the appointment and removal of directors

-- changing directors’ powers
+- changing the directors’ powers

 - altering the articles of association